pacerswithprettyfeet/pacerswithprettyfeet-oss.github.io/_posts/2026-05-22-Writing-the-Tristan-Stubbs-Manual.md

 ></iframe>
 IPL 2026 has not been any different.
 Every Stubbs innings over 20 has followed the same broad shape.
 Against LSG, he was 32 off 28 while Sameer Rizvi did the heavy lifting.
 Against CSK, he went from 13 off 12 to 60 off 38 while the batting order collapsed around him.

-A list of stuff he has done in this season → setting up base to what he actually scored, in the three/four innings where he came off.
 <iframe
   src="{{ '/assets/plots/Writing the Tristan Stubbs Manual/stubbs_plot2.html'  |relative_url }}"
   width="100%"